-Preliminary Determination
+Final Determination

-The Scientific Committee, established by the Threatened Species Conservation Act, has made a Preliminary Determination to support a proposal to list the Whitelegge's Land Snail Pseudocharopa whiteleggei (Etheridge) as a CRITICALLY ENDANGERED SPECIES in Part 1 of Schedule 1A of the Act.
+The Scientific Committee, established by the Threatened Species Conservation Act, has made a Final Determination to list the Whitelegge's Land Snail Pseudocharopa whiteleggei (Etheridge, 1889) as a CRITICALLY ENDANGERED SPECIES in Part 1 of Schedule 1A of the Act.
 Listing of Critically Endangered species is provided for by Part 2 of the Act.